 - Bachelor’s degree: at an accredited university with specific coursework approved by an accreditation council.
 (This will soon require a Masters Degree.)

 - Internship: you then have to be accepted to and complete a supervised practice program.
-(This is basically an intensive internship-40 hour per week.)
+(This is an intensive internship-40 hours per week.)

 - During this year you work under experienced dietitians in the field.

 - The internship includes rotations at a variety of locations from hospitals to schools to community clinics to sports teams.

 - Board exam: after you have completed the internship, you are eligible to take a national board exam.

 - The purpose of this is to determine competence.

 - There is a minimum score that has to be met to pass, if you pass, you have your RD credential.